 - Renal function: may be renal dysfunction in chronic disease such as gout or connective tissue disorders.

-- Antinuclear antibodies may suggest systemic lupus erythematosus or other connective tissue disorders.
+- Antinuclear antibodies may suggest SLE or other connective tissue disorders.

-- HLA B27: increased positivity in ankylosing spondylitis and other spondyloarthropathies.
+- Human leukocyte antigen (HLA) B27: increased positivity in ankylosing spondylitis and other spondyloarthropathies.

 - Urine: proteinuria may be due to nephrotic syndrome associated with connective tissue disease.

 - Synovial fluid:

 - Gram stain (tuberculosis), culture and sensitivities.

 - X-rays: may show distinctive changes, such as in rheumatoid arthritis, and osteoarthritis.
 CXR may be indicated for lung involvement in rheumatoid arthritis, SLE, vasculitis and tuberculosis.

 - Ultrasound: soft tissue abnormalities - eg, synovial cysts.

 - CT scan, MRI: much greater information of bone, joint and soft tissue.